-An early morning suicide bomb attack by Islamic extremist group Boko Haram that left at least 45 people dead and 73 others injured, however, has turned the ruins in Madalla, Niger state into a national mourning site.
+An early morning suicide bomb attack by Islamic extremist group an extremist group that is located primarily in Northern Nigeria that left at least 45 people dead and 73 others injured, however, has turned the ruins in Madalla, Niger state into a national mourning site.
 Christian leaders and government officials have arrived to confirm the extent of human and material damage, but four days after the attack, church leaders were still trying to determine a final death toll.
 Three of the 45 confirmed dead were policemen on guard duty at the time of the attack, and most of the rest were parishioners.

 While some church members have stayed away from mass at the remnant building, and other area worship centers are empty, others continue to attend St. Theresa’s.

 “The shock of the incident has been very traumatic for the people who were at the scene, and it is going to be difficult for them to recover from it – we are all still mourning,” the Rev. Joseph Akor, director of communication of the Minna Diocese, told Compass.
 “The worshipers have cause to be afraid after an incident like this, but they are strengthened by the blood of the martyrs and have not relented in attending daily Mass.”